imagekit-developer/imagekit-ruby/README.md

 **Authentication parameter generation**

-In case you are looking to implement client-side file upload, you are going to need a `token`, `expiry` timestamp, and a valid `signature` for that upload.
+If you are looking to implement client-side file upload, you will need a `token`, `expiry` timestamp, and a valid `signature` for that upload.
 The SDK provides a simple method that you can use in your code to generate these authentication parameters for you.

 _Note: The Private API Key should never be exposed in any client-side code.
 You must always generate these authentication parameters on the server-side_